djaus2/sign-me-up-scotty/README.md

 _Note that the GitHub link for this repository, sign-me-up-scotty, came from two sources.
 The first is the Scott Haselman (and Geoff Bard) post [Signing PowerShell Scripts](https://www.hanselman.com/blog/SigningPowerShellScripts.aspx), with respect to code signing PowerShell scripts.
 A great source of information on this, as always from Scott, Thanks Scott.
 Also its is a play on the quote beam-me-up-scotty from the SciFi TV series Star Trek._

-> Note that this page has been mirrored on my blog [https://davidjones.sportronics.com.au/coding/signing-a-ps_powershell.html](https://davidjones.sportronics.com.au/coding/signing-a-ps_powershell.html) where you can leave comments
+> Note that this page has been mirrored on my blog [PowerShell Code Signing of scripts](https://davidjones.sportronics.com.au/coding/signing-a-ps_powershell.html) where you can leave comments

 Ever had this: